 In principle, the term of fixed-term employment contracts cannot exceed two years; otherwise the non-regular worker will be considered to have entered into an unlimited employment contract.
-However, in certain cases (such as where a fixed-term contract is with a senior citizen or is for the completion of a discrete project or a particular task), the term of the fixed-term contract may exceed two years (PFPW Act, article 4).
+However, in certain cases (such as where a fixed-term contract is with a senior citizen or is for the completion of a discrete project or a particular task), the term of the fixed-term contract may exceed two years (the Protection of Fixed-Term and Part-Time Workers Act (the PFPW Act), article 4).